haoge0811/CSM/README.md

     The config.py file for SpiceSim is same with that for CSM simulation The output of Hspice simulation is saved in output folder with .out suffix.

+### Esim (similarity calculation tool)
+The Esim is to calculate the similarity between results of spice and CSM simulation.
+It is a class so user can call it like this:

+    ```sh
+    es = Esim("config")
+    es.data_extract()
+    es.Esim_calculate()
+    ```

+Note: the es and config file name is arbitrary.

+Explanation:
+    The Esim first reads the .out file of spice and extract the data part of it and writes into .wv file by function data_extract(), then by calling function Esim_calculate(), it will print out the similarity for each output nodes between spice and CSM.
+    The config.py file for Esim is same with that for CSM and spice simulation The output of Hspice simulation is saved in output folder with .out suffix.

 ### Look Up Tables (LUTs)
 User does NOT interact with this folder.
 This folder serves as a inventory of all the created CSM models, whether in the form of LUT or NN.